darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 ## inspecting data channels & masks

-Press the letter `C` while hovering over a channel's input/output slider to view the input/output image data for that color channel.
-The center image changes to display that color channel either in graycale values or in false colors depending on the setting in [`preferences > darkroom > display of individual color channels`](../../../preferences-settings/darkroom.md).
+Press the letter C while hovering over a channel's input/output slider to view the input/output image data for that color channel.
+The center image changes to display that color channel either in graycale values or in false colors depending on the setting in [preferences > darkroom > display of individual color channels](../../../preferences-settings/darkroom.md).

-Press the letter `M` to see the resulting mask for that slider overlaid on the image.
+Press the letter M to see the resulting mask for that slider overlaid on the image.

 When the mouse pointer leaves the slider the image returns to normal after a short delay.

 ## linear / log mode

-Press the letter `A` while hovering over the a slider to change its display to 'log' mode.
+Press the "A" key while hovering over the a slider to change its display to 'log' mode.
 This provides more fine control in the shadows.
-Press `A` again to toggle back to 'linear' mode.
+Press A again to toggle back to 'linear' mode.

 # channel input/output sliders